Turner Syndrome Awareness Blog Hop

 Vicki-TSAbloghop-ribbonsoflove

-I have used this gorgeous new digital stamp set from Sparkle N Sprinkle (Sponsoring this blog hop!) called “Ribbons of Love” [DIGI933DE] which was created by my caring blog friend Donna Ellis.
-I think it’s awesome that you can choose to use the pre-colored versions from the set which I have for my card here.
-It’s a perfect set to have on hand in multiple colored ribbons that can be used for any cause you like to support!
+I have used this digital stamp set called “Ribbons of Love” I think it’s awesome that you can choose to use the pre-colored versions from the set which I have for my card here.
+It’s a perfect set to have on hand in multiple-colored ribbons that can be used for any cause you like to support!
 It also has some fantastic sentiments to go with it too!
 The butterfly was perfect to use for this particular cause!

 vicki-tsabloghop-ribbonsoflove-close